Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Multimodal Image SR via Joint Sparse Representations Induced by Coupled Dictionaries

 where $\mathbf{z} \in \mathbb{R}^{K_c}$ is a sparse representation that is common to both modalities, $\mathbf{u} \in \mathbb{R}^{K_u}$ is a sparse representation specific to modality $\mathbf{x}$, while $\mathbf{v} \in \mathbb{R}^{K_v}$ is a sparse representation specific to modality $\mathbf{y}$.
 In turn, $\boldsymbol{\Psi}_{c} \in \mathbb{R}^{N_x \times K_c}$ and $\boldsymbol{\Phi}_{c} \in \mathbb{R}^{N_y \times K_c}$ are a pair of dictionaries associated with the common sparse representation $\mathbf{z}$, whereas $\boldsymbol{\Psi} \in \mathbb{R}^{N_x \times K_u}$ and $\boldsymbol{\Phi} \in \mathbb{R}^{N_y \times K_v}$ are dictionaries associated with the specific sparse representations $\mathbf{u}$ and $\mathbf{v}$, respectively.
 (For simplicity, we take $N = N_x = N_y$, $K = K_c = K_u = K_v$ hereafter.)

-This data model is inspired by the model in\cite{deligiannis2017multi,deligiannis2016Xray} where we propose to learn a group of coupled dictionaries from a X-ray version and a RGB version of a painting to aid the separation of two overlapped X-ray scans from double-sided paintings.
-It captures the similarities and disparities between two different image modalities in the sparse representation domain rather than the original image domain (as guided approaches do\cite{kopf2007joint,he2010guided,shen2015multispectral,ham2017robust}).
-It is also the basis of the data model that underlies our super-resolution approach.

-\mypar{SR Data Model} We now introduce another data model -- which capitalizes on the data model in~\eqref{Eq:MultimodalDataModel} -- that underlies our proposed super-resolution process.
+\mypar{SR Data Model} We now transform the basic data model in~\eqref{Eq:MultimodalDataModel} into the SR data model that underlies our proposed super-resolution process.
 This model is based on two main assumptions:

-1. We assume -- as in~\eqref{Eq:MultimodalDataModel} -- that similarities and disparities between the LR and HR versions of the patches of the different image modalities can be captured using sparse representations.
+1. First, we assume -- as in~\eqref{Eq:MultimodalDataModel} -- that similarities and disparities between the LR and HR versions of the patches of the different image modalities can be captured using sparse representations.

-2. We also assume -- as in~\cite{yang2008image,yang2010image,zeyde2010single} -- that the LR and HR versions of a patch of a certain image modality share the same sparse representation.
+2. Second, we also assume -- as in~\cite{yang2008image,yang2010image,zeyde2010single} -- that the LR and HR versions of a patch of a certain image modality share the same sparse representation, albeit not the same dictionary.